acharyasaagar/vulnerable/README.md

 ### 3. Unprotected for deletion:

   ```
-  An attacker may gain access to the deletion page by spidering
+  An attacker may gain access to the deletion page by spidering or guessing the url and then will be able to delete items.
   ```